 Investments are reported at fair value in the statements of financial position.
 Unrealized gains and losses are included in the change in net assets.

 Investments Restricted for Endowments

-Investments restricted for endowments at the request of the donor represent permanently restricted investments held in endowment funds.
-Investments restricted for endowments were invested in money market funds as of October 31, 2015 and 2014.
+Investments restricted for endowments represent permanently restricted net assets held in endowment funds.
+Investments restricted for endowments were invested in money market funds as of October 31, 2016 and 2015.

 Grants Receivable